-To receive and adopt the Directors' Statement and Audited Financial Statements for the financial year ended 31 December 2022 together with the Auditors' Report thereon.

-2. To re-elect Mr Cheung, Chi Kin, who is retiring in accordance with Article 115 of the Company's Resolution 2 Constitution, as a Director of the Company.

-[See Explanatory Note (i)]

-3. To re-elect Mr Lee Jim Teck, Edward, who is retiring in accordance with Article 115 of the Company's Resolution 3 Constitution, as a Director of the Company.

-[See Explanatory Note (ii)]

-- 4. To approve the payment of Directors' fees of S\$135,000 for the financial year ended 31 December 2022 Resolution 4 (2021: S\$135,000). - 5.
-To re-appoint PKF-CAP LLP as the Company's Auditors for the ensuing year and to authorise the Resolution 5 Directors to fix their remuneration.

-AS SPECIAL BUSINESS

-To consider and, if thought fit, to pass the following as ordinary resolution, with or without amendments:

-6. Authority to allot and issue shares

-Resolution 6

-- (a) "That pursuant to Section 161 of the Companies Act 1967. ("Companies Act") and Rule 806 of the Singapore Exchange Securities Trading Limited ("SGX-ST") Listing Manual Section B: Rules of Catalist ("Catalist Rules"), authority be and is hereby given to the Directors of the Company to: - allot and issue shares in the capital of the Company ("Shares") whether by way of rights, bonus or otherwise; and/or - (ii) make or grant offers, agreements or options (collectively, "Instruments") that might or would require Shares to be issued, including but not limited to, the creation and issue of (as well as adjustments to) options, warrants, debentures or other instruments convertible into Shares.
+1. To receive and adopt the Directors' Statement and Audited Financial Statements for the financia 31 December 2023 together with the Auditors' Report thereon. al year ended Resolution 1 2.
+To re-elect Mr Cheong Weixiong, who is retiring in accordance with Article 115 of the Constitution, as a Director of the Company. e Company's Resolution 2 [See Explanatory Note (i)] 3.
+To re-elect Ms Ho Yoke Foong, Irene, who is retiring in accordance with Article 119 of th Constitution, as a Director of the Company. ne Company's Resolution 3 [See Explanatory Note (ii)] 4.
+To re-elect Mr Mannar Rajkumar, who is retiring in accordance with Article 119 of the Constitution, as a Director of the Company. e Company's Resolution 4 [See Explanatory Note (iii)] 5.
+To approve the payment of Directors' fees of S\$135,000 for the financial year ended 31 De (2022: S\$135,000). cember 2023 Resolution 5 6.
+To re-appoint PKF-CAP LLP as the Company's Auditors for the ensuing year and to authorise the fix their remuneration. e Directors to Resolution 6 SPEC CIAL BUSINESS To co onsider and, if thought fit, to pass the following as ordinary resolution, with or without amendments: : 7.
+Authority to allot and issue shares Resolution 7 (a) "That pursuant to Section 161 of the Companies Act 1967. ("Companies Act") and the Singapore Exchange Securities Trading Limited ("SGX-ST") Listing Manual Section Catalist ("Catalist Rules"), authority be and is hereby given to the Directors of the Comp n B: Rules of allot and issue shares in the capital of the Company ("Shares") whether by w bonus or otherwise; and/or way of rights, make or grant offers, agreements or options (collectively, "Instruments") that might or would require Shares to be issued, including but not limited to, the creation and issue of (as well as adjustments to) options, warrants, debentures or other instruments convertible into Shares, at any time and upon such terms and conditions and for such purposes and to such persons as the Directors may, in their absolute discretion, deem fit; and

-at any time and upon such terms and conditions and for such purposes and to such persons as the Directors may, in their absolute discretion, deem fit; and the aggregate number of Shares to be issued pursuant to this Resolution (including Shares to be issued in pursuance of Instruments made or granted pursuant to this Resolution) shall not exceed 100% of the Company's total number of issued Shares excluding treasury shares and subsidiary holdings (as calculated in accordance with sub-paragraph (ii) below), of which the aggregate number of Shares to be issued other than on a pro-rata basis to existing shareholders of the Company (including Shares to be issued in pursuance of Instruments made or granted pursuant to this Resolution) shall not exceed 50% of the Company's total number of issued Shares excluding treasury shares and subsidiary holdings (as calculated in accordance with subparagraph (ii) below);